-Page 12 of 20 Reviewed by CENTCOM SG (21 November 2018) Final Approval Date (24 July 2019) contaminated by infected animals and is associated with wading, and swimming in contaminated, untreated open water.
+Moderate, mitigated to Low: Human infections occur seasonally (typically April through November) through exposure to water or soil contaminated by infected animals and is associated with wading, and swimming in contaminated, untreated open water.
 The occurrence of flooding after heavy rainfall facilitates the spread of the organism because as water saturates the environment Leptospira spp. present in the soil passes directly into surface waters.
 Leptospira spp. can enter the body through cut or abraded skin, mucous membranes, and conjunctivae.
 Infection may also occur from ingestion of contaminated water.
 The acute, generalized illness associated with infection may mimic other tropical diseases (for example, dengue fever, malaria, and typhus), and common symptoms include fever, chills, myalgia, nausea, diarrhea, cough, and conjunctival suffusion.
 Manifestations of severe disease can include jaundice, renal failure, hemorrhage, pneumonitis, and hemodynamic collapse.
 Recreational activities involving extensive water contact may result in personnel being temporarily debilitated with leptospirosis.
 Incidence could result in debilitating febrile illness typically requiring 1 to 7 days of inpatient care, followed by return to duty; some cases may require prolonged convalescence.
+This disease is associated with a Moderate health risk estimate.

-Low: Unmitigated health risk for leptospirosis was moderate during warmer months.
-Preventive measures such as avoiding water contact and recreational water activities; and protective coverings for cuts/abraded skin reduced the health risk to low to none.
-Confidence in the risk estimate was medium.
+Low: Unmitigated Health risk of leptospirosis is Moderate during warmer months.
+Mitigation measures reduce the risk to Low.
+Confidence in the health risk estimate is high.